This website uses cookies to ensure you get the best experience on our website. Learn more

 Steps lead down to a sandy boma area, where on a previous visit we enjoyed post-dinner drinks around the fire, which is lit most evenings.
 A gravel path takes you to a decent sized swimming pool situated on a deck and surrounded by sunloungers, where guests will find the best views across the river.

-Chobe Elephant Camp has 12 chalets, one of them a two-bedroom family unit, that wind around the escarpment from the main area along gravel pathways.
+Chobe Elephant Camp now has 18 chalets (six new chalets opened up in June 23); two of these are two-bedroom family units, that wind around the escarpment from the main area along gravel pathways.
 The chalets, like all the camp buildings, are constructed from sandbags, which have then been rendered, creating an insulating barrier against the outside elements.
 Each chalet has a small veranda with a couple of canvas camping chairs, a quiet place to sit and watch for wildlife passing through below.
-Four new chalets and one new family unit opened up in June 23.

 The chalets are similarly decorated to the main area, with cream rendered walls, polished concrete floors and wooden panelling – stylish, but with only the bare basics.
-The ceilings have been painted white to add a spacious and airy feel, and there is a ceiling fan for those scorching summer days.
+The ceilings have been painted white to add a spacious and airy feel, and there is a ceiling fan and also an air conditioning unit above each bed for those scorching summer days.
 The twin beds, which can be made into a double on request, have white crisp linen, wooden headboards and brown scatter cushions.
 Along one wall, a wooden desk, resembling a small trestle table, has a plug point for charging camera batteries, a lamp and a can of insect repellent.
 A recess on the opposite wall houses a hanging rail, three small shelves and an electronic safe.
 A mosquito net suspended by a thin wire frame is folded behind the bed and can be pulled around when needed.

 An open doorway, screened by a curtain on a steel curtain rod, leads to the en-suite bathroom, where the rustic theme continues.
 A rectangular ceramic sink with copper taps sits atop a polished concrete counter.
 Towels are provided in large wicker baskets beneath the sink, and washing powder and soap are supplied.
 The shower has its own cubicle, open to one side, and an external door leads outside to a larger, private shower.